 The Basic Kinds of Water: Tap, Filtered, and Bottled

 When it comes to H20, the first choice you need to make is whether you’re buying a bottle of the stuff or drinking from the tap.
-While bottled water may offer you more glamorous-sounding choices (see the following section), and allows you a bit more control of the quality of the water you’re ingesting, it also contributes to the major environmental problem of plastic waste.
+While bottled water may offer you more glamorous-sounding choices (see the following section), and in certain highly polluted countries, cities, and towns is safer than tap water, it also contributes to the major environmental problem of plastic waste.
 Plus, you’re likely ingesting microplastics if it’s in a plastic bottle, and there is very little regulation about what goes into bottled water so you don’t really know what you’re drinking.
-Most of us have trusted marketing and hoped that certain companies are doing the right thing by not misleading us, which we now know is not always necessarily the case.
+A 2018 study of 259 plastic bottled water brands showed 90% had microplastics in the water, the lowest (best) levels were in San Pellegrino (74 per liter in the most contaminated bottle tested), followed by Evian (256).
+Another 2018 study that tested 19 bottled water brands for microplastics found that Boxed Water, Fiji, Ozarka and Evian, Icelandic Glacial and Crystal Geyser had the highest levels of contamination, respectively.
+How could Evian be on the better end in one study and the worse end in another?
+The level of microplastics differed from bottle to bottle, not just brand to brand.
+So what can you do?
+See below.

 Choosing the Best Bottled Water Brand and Deciphering Labels

 If you’re buying bottled water (and we get it, we buy bottled water occasionally and definitely in airports), you have a lot of different options to choose from.
-Each label is covered in all sorts of terminology that sounds pretty fancy and impressive, but doesn’t mean a whole lot to most of us (kind of like when you go to buy eggs).
+Each label is covered in all sorts of terminology that sounds pretty fancy and impressive but doesn’t mean a whole lot to most of us (kind of like when you go to buy eggs).
 And the truth is, a lot of those terms are pretty much just marketing.
 But some of them really do have significance when it comes to our health.
+Most of us have trusted marketing and hoped that certain companies are doing the right thing by not misleading us, which we now know is not always necessarily the case.

 Here’s a breakdown of common terms you’ll see for different kinds of water, and what each means: